Fresh Ginger Smoothie with Strawberries

 Sweet and refreshing, this bold ginger smoothie will be a favorite healthy breakfast or snack!
-It’s made with simple ingredients and has a delicious flavor you’ll love.
+It’s made with simple, healthy ingredients and no added sweeteners for a satisfying treat.

 Ginger smoothie in a glass with a straw with a bowl of strawberries.